Attention Deficit Hyperactivity Disorder and Attention Deficit Disorder Treatment

 - Provide clear and consistent expectations.
 They need to know exactly what the expectations are if they are ever going to meet them

-- Set up a discipline system with rewards, good behavior, and corrects (not shames) poor choices
+- Set up a discipline system with rewards, good behaviour, and corrects (not shames) poor choices

 - Help them develop organizational systems for their belongings and their schedule